 The ISD event guarantees the opportunity to pre-arrange and have a significant number of meetings with potential partners who may otherwise be difficult for SMEs to meet..
 This allows SMEs to present their distinctive competence and products, and to build new partnerships.

 The intensity of the meeting opportunities at the ISD means that an SME can explore and initiate many valuable cooperation possibilities and obtain new insights from sources often not visible from the SME's own position in the value chain.

 During the ISD, space is made available for a number of technology exhibitions where selected SMEs can present their products, innovations and expertise.
 This provides an opportunity for informal ad-hoc get-togethers with other professionals, with the potential of leading to new business opportunities.

 The ISD is a unique event which provides an excellent opportunity for SMEs to meet and discuss prospective business with new contacts, to attend conferences and workshops, and to showcase their technologies to potential partners.

 The seventh Industry Space Days event organised by ESA’s SME Policy Office supporting SMEs working with ESA, took place at ESA ESTEC, Noordwijk, in the Netherlands on 11–12 September 2018.

 ISD 2018 was attended by over 1500 people from industry.
-Some 900 companies from 39 countries participated in about 15 000 pre-arranged business meetings.
+Some 850 companies from 39 countries participated more than 10 000 pre-arranged business meetings.